Jost solutions and direct scattering for the continuum Calogero-Moser equation: Introduction

 We propose that the function $\beta$ together with the finite sequences $\{\lambda_j\}_j$ and $\{\gamma_j\}_j$ constitute a complete set of spectral data of the operator $L_q$.

 We argue formally that these spectral data evolve in a very simple way under the flow of the continuuum Calogero--Moser equation \eqref{eqn:CMeqn}.
 Indeed, we have

-This argument is, for the moment, only formal, since it is not yet clear that the function $q(t)$ belongs to the class of functions for which we can develop our direct scattering theory, namely a weighted $L^2$-space.
+This argument is, for the moment, only formal, since it is not yet clear that the function $q(t)$ belongs to the class of functions for which we can develop our direct scattering theory.

 In any case, this simple evolution of the spectral data offers the possibility of solving the continuum Calogero--Moser equation \eqref{eqn:CMeqn} by inverse scattering theory, at least for a certain class of initial data.
 Needless to say, the solutions of other, structurally similar equations by inverse scattering theory is classical by now; see the foundational papers \cite{ggkm,lax,zaharov_faddeev,zakharov_shabat,akns,fokas_inverse_1983} and the textbooks \cite{ablowitz_segur,faddeev_takhtajan,ablowitz_clarkson} for a guide to the enormous literature.